Lazar: Resetting the Patriots' Offseason Needs After First Wave of Free Agency - CLNS Media

-Although it stings as the AFC load up on talent while the Patriots stand pat, it’s not surprising that Bill Belichick returned to business as usual after last offseason’s spending spree.
+Although it stings to see the rest of the AFC load up on talent while the Patriots stand pat, it’s not surprising that Bill Belichick returned to business as usual after last offseason’s spending spree.

 Entering free agency, the sense was that New England would focus on retaining their free agents and find value in the marketplace after the big-ticket items flew off the shelves.

 Losing star cornerback J.C.
-Jackson wasn’t a surprise.
-In fact, the Pats weren’t ever competitive in Jackson’s market, and he was gone before free agency started.
+Jackson was expected.
+In fact, the Pats weren’t ever competitive in Jackson’s market.
+He was gone before free agency started, which we all could’ve seen coming when he wasn’t tagged.

 The decision to trade starting right guard Shaq Mason for a 2022 fifth-round pick was the only stunner, opening another hole along the offensive line that didn’t seem necessary.

-If you took the Mason trade off the board or retained starting-caliber interior lineman Ted Karras, New England’s offseason doesn’t look as bad even with Jackson’s departure.
+If you took the Mason trade off the board or retained starting guard Ted Karras, New England’s offseason doesn’t look as bad even with Jackson’s departure.

-The Pats were interested at a discounted price point in some brand names, such as new Rams wideout Allen Robinson and former Cowboys tackle La’El Collins, but negotiators around the league said New England took a hard stance; if a better deal wasn’t out there, come back to us.
+The Pats were interested at a discounted price point in some brand names, such as new Rams wideout Allen Robinson and former Cowboys tackle La’El Collins, but negotiators around the league said New England took a hard stance: if a better deal wasn’t out there, come back to us.

 For fans, it’s an excruciatingly unaggressive approach, especially coming off a season of progress with second-year quarterback Mac Jones that still fell well short of the ultimate goal.

 The Patriots should be attacking the offseason looking to make a splash, right?
-The goal is to maximize Jones’s rookie contract to load up the roster with win-now talent around the young QB.
+The goal is to maximize Jones’s rookie contract to load up the roster with win-now talent around the young QB, or so many thought.

 Well, tough luck, Belichick is back to, as owner Robert Kraft put it last offseason, laughing at teams who “win the offseason” and overpay for veterans instead of building through the draft.

 On paper, the Patriots feel like the ninth or tenth-best team in the AFC: Chiefs, Bills, Bengals, Chargers, Broncos, Ravens, Titans, Raiders, Browns (maybe), Colts (maybe), Dolphins (maybe).
 But the games, as they say, aren’t played on paper.
 And something tells me that Belichick is very content with the other teams occupying offseason headlines while he quietly works.
-Back to normal, and a departure from the last offseason.
+Back to normal.

 Ultimately, time will tell if Belichick’s patience will pay off.
-Rather than saying screw it to the salary cap, the Pats are preaching sustainability.
+Rather than saying screw it to the salary cap and draft picks, the Pats are preaching sustainability.
 There are arguments for both approaches.

-With the first week of free agency now in the books, the question is, where do the Patriots turn to fill several holes on their roster?
+With the first wave of free agency in the books, the question is, where do the Patriots turn to fill several holes on their roster?
 Let’s rank their top five needs and discuss the options:

 1. Outside Cornerback

 After Jackson’s departure, the Patriots understandably aren’t too keen on the options in the veteran market to add a legitimate replacement at cornerback.
 Carlton Davis went back to the Bucs, and Charvarius Ward is bound for San Francisco, while neither fit their spending model anyways.
-According to a league source, Stephon Gilmore is not an option, and the Giants are asking for at least a fourth-round pick in exchange for veteran corner James Bradberry.
+According to a league source, Stephon Gilmore is not currently an option, and the Giants are asking for at least a fourth-round pick in exchange for veteran corner James Bradberry.
 In other words, it’s slim pickings.
-The Pats made the right move by adding an experienced depth option in Terrance Mitchell and could still make another low-budget signing to hedge their bets in that realm, but the high-upside corner will need to come in the draft (see my top five CB rankings below).
+The Pats added an experienced depth option in Terrance Mitchell and could still make another low-budget signing to hedge their bets in that realm.
+But the high-upside corner will need to come in the draft (see my top five CB rankings below).
 They cannot go into next season with their current cornerback depth chart of Jalen Mills, Jonathan Jones, Terrance Mitchell, Joejuan Williams, Myles Bryant, and Shaun Wade.
 There needs to be a bigger fish, especially with the wide receivers on their schedule.

 |Cornerback